 The following graphic explains the different HDMI connectors the interface uses.

 Type-A HDMI connectors, also known as standard HDMI connectors, are the most common connectors you can find on a typical HDMI cable.

 This connector was suggested in 2002.
 However, it has yet to catch up and is more or less obsolete.

 This connector is intended to increase the maximum bandwidth that the interface can carry.
 However, with the introduction of HDMI 1.3 in 2006, the data rate exceeded that of the Dual-Link HDMI.

 Since this connector came long before HDMI became the staple connector in all devices, it never caught on once HDMI 1.3 and the subsequent HDMI 1.4 became prevalent.

 Type-C Mini HDMI Connectors

-Mini HDMI, aka Type-C HDMI, has a much smaller form factor as compared to standard HDMI.
+Mini HDMI, aka Type-C HDMI, has a much smaller form factor than standard HDMI.
 These are common on portable devices such as cameras and camcorders.

-The following Nikon D7500 DSLR Camera, for instance, has the mini-HDMI port.
+For instance, the following Nikon D7500 DSLR Camera has a mini-HDMI port.